15.4 C

 $ find /usr -type l

-The above command will search for every symbolic link you have inside your current directory and print them out accordingly.
+The above command will search for every symbolic link inside your current directory and print out accordingly.

 12. Search for Files With Different Extensions